What is Drug and Alcohol Detox?

 With some of these symptoms, physician care might be necessary.
 If severe symptoms arise, call a professional immediately.

 Examination for Detox

-Prior to a detox program, an examination might be necessary.
-This process will also determine if you can detox out home, or need a detox center or hospital.
+Before a detox program, you should receive a pre-treatment assessment.
+This process will also determine if you can detox out home or need a detox treatment center or hospital.
 A physician or mental health professional may ask a series of questions.
 Some of these would include:

 - How long have you been drinking or using drugs?
 This will help determine whether you will need extensive treatment or treatment in a supportive home environment.

 - Is there a family history of alcohol or drugs is another initial exam question.
 This will also determine if you would have a supportive outside peer group to help you through this time.

 - When was your last drink or substance?
 This will help the professional know if you are going through the withdrawal symptoms yet or how close the symptoms will start.